qsheltier/sactilgis/README.md

 : Contains a `username` and a `password` element that will be used to authenticate all access to the configured repository.
 This element can be omitted completely if authorization is unnecessary; if present, its elements *must* be set.

 target-directory
 : The directory in which to store the resulting Git repository.
-This directory will be *removed and re-created* before the conversion starts!
+If there already is a Git repository in this directory, it will be assumed that it was created a previous run of sactilgis.
+If there is no Git repository in this directory, or the directory does not exist, it will be *removed and re-created* before the conversion starts!

 committer
 : The name and email address of the person doing the conversion.
 This name and email address will be used for the committer data, and for tags.
 Format is the same as for the [committers](#the-committers-section); however, the `id` is optional.
 If this element is omitted, the original commit author is used as committer.

 use-commit-date-from-entry
 : If `true`, the author date of the Subversion commits are used as commit date for the Git commits.
 The author date of the Git commit is always taken from the Subversion commit date.
+If `false`, the current time will be used as commit time.

 ignore-global-gitignore-file
 : If `true`, a globally configured `.gitignore` file (configured by `core.excludesFile` using `git config`) will be ignored when commits are created.
 Setting this to `false` may lead to repositories with all files defined in your `.gitignore` file missing which may or may not be the intended consequence.
 As I currently consider the use of sactilgis to be a matter of keeping history intact as much as possible, I would recommend setting this to `true`.